-The Group's consolidated financial statements have been prepared on a going concern basis, based on the books and accounting records maintained in accordance with the principles enshrined in the International Financial Reporting Standards (IAS/IFRS), as endorsed by the European Union, in accordance with Regulation (EC) No. 1606/2002 of the European Parliament and of the Council, of July 19, transposed into the Portuguese legal framework by Decree-Law 35/2005, of February 17, and by Bank of Portugal Notice No. 5/2005 of December 30.
+The consolidated financial statements of Santander Totta have been prepared on a going concern basis, based on the books and accounting records maintained in accordance with the principles enshrined in the International Financial Reporting Standards (IAS/IFRS), as endorsed by the European Union, in accordance with Regulation (EC) No. 1606/2002 of the European Parliament and of the Council, of July 19, effective as of January 1, 2020, transposed into the Portuguese legal framework by Decree-Law 35/2005, of February 17, by Bank of Portugal Notice No. 5/2005 of December 30.
 As regards Group companies that use different accounting standards, adjustments are made for their conversion to the IAS/IFRS.

-The accounting policies used by the Bank in the preparation of its consolidated financial statements as at June 30, 2021, are consistent with those used in the preparation of the consolidated financial statements as at December 31, 2020, applying in particular IAS 34 (Interim Financial Reporting ).
+The accounting policies used by the Group in the preparation of its consolidated financial statements as at June 30, 2021, are consistent with those used in the preparation of the financial statements as at December 31, 2020, applying in particular IAS 34 (Interim Financial Reporting).